-A ship's master, prior to entering the port must report directly to the port authority or via their respective ship agency the following:
+A ship's master, prior to entering the port must report directly to Cairns port authority or via their respective ship agency the following:

 - ISPS compliance number

 - current ship security level or any change to the ship security level whilst in port

 - ship security officer contact details

 - list of expected visitors/contractors

 - nominated provedore

-- crew list and identification
+- crew list and identification.

-- any security incident (as defined under the ISPS Code or Maritime Transport Security legislation) whilst in port.
+Any security incident (as defined under the ISPS code or Maritime Transport Security Legislation) whilst in port.

-Refer to the Far North Queensland Ports Corporation Ltd website for complete details
+Refer to the Skardon River | Ports North website for complete details